tupleapp/pair-programming-guide/_pages/the-case-for-pair-programming.md

 {% include article-top.html %}

+_This article focuses on an argument based on the author's extensive experience with development and pairing.
+If you'd like to read a summary of scientific studies conducted on pair programming, check out our [Scientific Research Into Pairing](https://tuple.app/pair-programming-guide/scientific-research-into-pair-programming) article._

 ## In three sentences

 Teams tend to ship slower over time because they accumulate sub-par code that impedes their progress.